vishal9629/cirun-docs/docs/examples/GitHub Actions with your own GPUs.md

 ## MLOps using Cirun

 When we do Machine Learning Operations ([MLOps](https://ml-ops.org/)).
-We want continuous delivery, testing and other operations of your Model. **[CML](https://github.com/iterative/cml#getting-started)**, an open-source CLI tool for implementing continuous integration and delivery (CI/CD) with a focus on MLOps.
+We want continuous delivery, testing and other operations of your Model. **[CML](https://github.com/iterative/cml#getting-started)**, an open-source CLI tool for implementing CI/CD with a focus on MLOps.
 Model training, model evaluation, monitoring datasets, and machine provisioning are all included in CML, which is used to automate development workflows.
-CML uses custom Docker images that come pre-installed libraries that are essential for MLOps like NodeJS, Python, DVC (Data Version Control) and CML set up on an Ubuntu LTS.
+CML uses custom Docker images that come pre-installed libraries that are essential for MLOps like NodeJS, Python, DVC and CML set up on an Ubuntu LTS.
 MLOps can be automated using the **[GitHub Actions](https://docs.github.com/en/actions)** that is a CI/CD platform.

 MLOps operates more efficiently on GPUs.
 Therefore, integrating GPUs is more beneficial if we automate the entire process.